xchwarze/frieren/README.md

 ## Description

-Frieren is an advanced micro-framework and application stack designed for routers and Single Board Computers (SBCs). <br/>
-Combining a lightweight PHP backend with a React frontend, it aims to provide an efficient, modular, and easily integrable framework. <br/>
+Frieren is an advanced micro-framework and application stack crafted for developing security gadgets and tools on routers and Single Board Computers (SBCs).
+It integrates a lightweight PHP backend with a responsive React frontend, aiming to offer an efficient, modular, and easily adaptable framework for security-focused applications. <br/>
 The project also features a scaffolding tool for developing new modules with UMD libraries, further enhancing the Frieren ecosystem.

 ## Components